qupath/qupath-docs/docs/starting/first_steps.md

 You can then choose whether you want your table to contain annotations or detections.

 Note that this table remains connected to the image, and allows you to select individual objects, or sort by columns.
-Each measurement can also be viewed in a histogram by clicking on {kbd}`show histogram` with various viewing options available.
-For further data analysis, the table can be saved as a CSV file or {kbd}`copied to the clipboard` for pasting into another application, e.g. Excel.
+Each measurement can also be viewed in a histogram by clicking on {guilabel}`show histogram` with various viewing options available.
+For further data analysis, the table can be saved as a CSV file or {guilabel}`copied to the clipboard` for pasting into another application, e.g. Excel.

 :::{figure} images/steps_table.jpg
 :class: shadow-image full-image